 - Barry Ganoe – Associate Supervisor

-Summit SWCD Board meetings are free and open to the public, and are held on the third Monday of every month.
+Summit SWCD Board meetings are free and open to the public, and are held on the third Tuesday of every month.
 Please check the calendar for updates and changes in time and date including the annual meeting date.
+Additional information on the 2023 Board Meetings can be found here.

 Brian Prunty is the District Program Administrator.
 He has over 20 years of experience in the natural resources and stormwater fields.
 Brian’s duties range from administrative responsibilities to technical work.
 He also co-instructs an inspection and maintenance certification course on maintaining stormwater control measures.
 Brian received his bachelor’s degree in Earth Science and Geology from Kent State University.
 When not leading his amazing and talented team, Brian loves to spend his time outdoors by hiking, backpacking, mountain biking, kayaking and brewing beer.